 Flanking noise, also called “flanking transmission,” refers to noise entering an area from an indirect method.
 Even if you are blocking noise coming directly through to your unit through a wall or the floor, there may be noises bouncing off other surfaces and indirectly entering your area, bypassing any obstacles you put in place to block it.

-Flanking noise can be extremely frustrating if you are trying to soundproof a certain area.
-To deal with it, you first have to identify the source.
-This can be difficult, since the noise is reaching you indirectly.
+To deal with flanking noise, you first have to identify the source.
+This can be difficult since the noise is reaching you indirectly.
 Where could your flanking noise be coming from?

 If you’ve only soundproofed your walls, then floors and ceilings are one likely source of flanking noise.
-The sounds your neighbors are creating may not be able to pass through the wall, but some of them are probably passing through their ceilings and may find their way into your home.
+The sounds your neighbors create may not be able to pass through the wall, but some of them are probably passing through their ceilings and may find their way into your home.

 This isn’t the only possible culprit, however.
 Poorly soundproofed ductwork is another common source of unwanted flanking noise.
 Ductwork has lots of open space for sound waves to bounce off and travel through to get into your apartment.

 Believe it or not, your electrical outlets are another possibility.
 If your outlets aren’t secured properly, the open spaces around them can provide a port of entry for sound waves to slip through.

 Then there are your doors and windows.
 A well-soundproofed wall is worthless if it has a poorly soundproofed door or window in it.
 In fact, if your door is not properly treated for sound control, the unwanted sound could even travel down the hall from a neighbor’s apartment and into your home through that door.